Initialization

 Mounting#

-In the example from above we didn't render any component, yet, so let's render a single p-button
+In the example from above we didn't render any component, yet, so let's render a single p-button.

 <p-button>Hello</p-button>

+Once rendered, this produces a p-button tag in the DOM.
 From here on the exact same things happen as described at

 Vanilla Js Preparation and